No passwords, No popups, No AI, No cost:

 Galvanizing Consultant - Hot Springs, South Dakota, USA

 This question comes up on a regular basis.
-My suggestion is to add an excess of EDTA under acid conditions, then bring to pH 10 with aqua ammonia [on eBay or Amazon] and back titrate to a blue Eriochrome Black T [affil links] endpoint with a standard Zn or Mn solution.
+My suggestion is to add an excess of EDTA under acid conditions, then bring to pH 10 with aqua ammonia this on eBay or Amazon [affil links] and back titrate to a blue eriochrome black t this on eBay or Amazon [affil links] endpoint with a standard Zn or Mn solution.
 Then, it doesn't matter what oxidation state the Fe is in.
 The EDTA/Fe complex is 1:1 on a molar basis either way.

 dave wichern